 -

 A CDL speeding ticket can result in points on your driving record.
-If you are a commercial driver, you know very well how important it is to your livelihood that you retain an impeccable driving record.
-Getting points on your record can result in job loss, license suspension and serious fines.
+If you have a CDL in California, getting points on your record can result in job loss, license suspension, and serious fines.